 The top four organizational departments that adopt AI technology include Marketing, Operations, Technology, and Customer Service.
 So, lead generation services that specialize in targeting these business groups perform better in bringing in qualified leads for you.
 Another reason is also that these four groups are the most responsive to AI conversations and easier to reach with the right value-based approach.

 Business Case-driven Lead Generation

-When lead generation target the right people, it saves them from spending too much time on the buyer education process and instead offers them solid use cases that can spark conversation and generate an adoption decision.
+When lead generation targets the right people, it saves them from spending too much time on the buyer education process and instead offers them solid use cases that can spark conversation and generate an adoption decision.